liangyuxin/liangyuxin-sezemi-2014-readable/README.md

 ======================================
 Current Input and Output

-Input: nothing
+Input:

+File on directory named "recipe-data.txt"

-Output: show "オムライス" on console
+Output:
+Each word on the text file is read and shown on console

 README: